thaunghtike-share/kubernetes/OpenEBS-Local-PV-Device/README.md

 blockdevice-c6eb6cf33856a4cb113a43484028735e   kworker3   4292870144    Unclaimed    Active   10m
 blockdevice-dec1b1548fe335d7b792630d5320ce20   kworker3   53687091200   Unclaimed    Active   10m
 </pre>
 Create StorageClass.
-FsType: ext4 means pvc will consider ext4 blockdevice ( to store pod data).
+FsType: ext4 means one of ext4 blockdevice will consider to pv storage randomly ( to store pod data).
 OpenEbs has local-pv-provisioner pod.
 So, we don't need to create pv manually.
 Blockdevice look like nfs-server mountpath to mount pod data.
 In nfs, we create PV ( server and path ).
 If we don't create storageclass manually, openebs will use default openebs-device sc .
 <pre>
 $ kubectl apply -f local-sc.yml
 </pre>